Table of Contents

 It’s important to know what payout type you will get upfront, as you don’t want any surprises after the fact.
 Actual Cash Value is often the cheapest option but may not provide you with a high enough settlement to replace your motorcycle or ATV.

 Tip: This may also be why one company offers a much lower quote than another.
 Be sure to check the method each insurer uses to pay out claims.

-Many leading insurance companies in the U.S. provide motorcycle and ATV insurance, such as Allstate and Liberty Mutual.
-The policies are often available independently and as an add-on to a vehicle policy.
+Many leading insurance companies in the U.S., such as Allstate and Liberty Mutual, provide motorcycle and ATV insurance.
+The policies are often available independently and as add-ons to automobile policies.